DSC-SPIDAL/E599-high-performance-big-data/spring-2020/1/code/input_data/README.md

-put short description for the input data.
-For example:  Number of samples, features

-Do not include any confidential data.

 Our Input data consists of log files of all 200 cars who took part in Indy500 from the years 2013 to 2019.

 Training Data:<br/>